ivelum/landing/content/contact/_index.md

 ## Our team is distributed across 12 countries

-We've been fully remote since 2014, so we’ve had plenty of time to learn how to do it right.
+We've been fully remote since 2014, so we've had plenty of time to learn how to do it right.